aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DjangoSupport.md

 ### OPTIONS Properties

-The `OPTIONS` dictionary supports all standard [AWS Advanced Python Driver parameters](./UsingThePythonDriver.md#aws-advanced-python-driver-parameters) as well as parameters for the underlying driver.
+The `OPTIONS` dictionary supports all standard [AWS ADvanced Python Wrapper parameters](./UsingThePythonDriver.md#aws-advanced-python-driver-parameters) as well as parameters for the underlying driver.

 For a complete list of available plugins and their supported parameters, see the [List of Available Plugins](./UsingThePythonDriver.md#list-of-available-plugins).

 ## Using Plugins with Django

-The AWS Advanced Python Driver supports a variety of plugins that enhance your Django application with features like failover handling, IAM authentication, and more.
+The AWS ADvanced Python Wrapper supports a variety of plugins that enhance your Django application with features like failover handling, IAM authentication, and more.
 Most plugins can be enabled simply by adding them to the `plugins` parameter in your database `OPTIONS`.

 For a complete list of available plugins, see the [List of Available Plugins](./UsingThePythonDriver.md#list-of-available-plugins) in the main driver documentation.